codeliner/php-ddd-cargo-sample/README.md

 So we'd be very happy if you tell your friends about it, link it in discussions and mention it on twitter.
 If you've found a bug or have an idea for an improvement, just submit a PR like usual.

-## Become A Member
-If you want to share your experience with other DDD enthusiasts or want to ask a question about DDD then the [DDDinPHP google group](https://groups.google.com/forum/#!forum/dddinphp) is good place to do so.

-You can find more DDD stuff like interesting articles and related libraries on the [PhpFriendsOfDdd/state-of-the-union](https://github.com/PhpFriendsOfDdd/state-of-the-union) project.

 ## Behavior Driven Design
 All features of the application are described in feature files.
 You can find them in the [features folder](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/features) of the project.